Sunny Mehta: Poker

 Mehta began playing poker as a hobby in 2003, and by 2004 was playing professionally in high-stakes no-limit Texas hold 'em games.
 After moving to Las Vegas, Nevada in 2005 in the wake of Hurricane Katrina, he met poker author Ed Miller and publisher Mason Malmuth.
 Mehta and Miller, along with poker player Matt Flynn, co-authored "Professional No-Limit Hold 'em: Volume I", which was released by Malmuth's Two Plus Two Publishing in 2007.
 The book immediately became the #1 gambling and poker book on Amazon's bestseller list.

 The author team of Mehta, Miller, and Flynn left Two Plus Two to self-publish their highly anticipated second book, "Small Stakes No-Limit Hold'em", which was released in 2009.

 Hockey

 Mehta went on to do statistical analysis of National Hockey League hockey games, and he published articles about it.
 He was hired by the New Jersey Devils in 2014 to serve as Director of Hockey Analytics and start the first full-time analytics department in the NHL.
 He has additionally consulted for the Phoenix Coyotes and Washington Capitals, as well as six Major League Baseball teams.

-Mehta was hired by the Florida Panthers in 2020 as Vice President of Hockey Strategy and Intelligence.
+Mehta was hired by the Florida Panthers in 2020 as Vice President of Hockey Strategy and Intelligence, and he was promoted to Assistant General Manager and Head of Analytics in 2023.